fletchjp/MERG-Arduino-Software/TestEncoderKeypad/matrixKeyboardMartinsLibraryMEGA34EventArray/README.md

 The events cannot be in the array as the Event class instances cannot be copied.

 Some of the other code has to be for one instance, so this is not a fully scalable example.

+Two encoders and a 3 by 4 keypad are now operational.